RaD-i0x/L12-Stable-Coin/README.md

+## Stable Coin Properties
-1. Relative Stabillity: Anchired or Pegged ---> $1.00
+1. Relative Stabillity: Anchored or Pegged ---> $1.00

    (a) Chainlink Price Feed
    (b) Set a function to exchange ETH & BTC ---> $$$